 Committed to the principle of student self-determination in the shared governance of the university, the Associated Students of CSULB seeks to facilitate the achievement of students’ educational objectives and life goals through programs, services, and facilities that advocate student needs and interests, compel student representation in campus decision making and provide students with resources that they identify as necessary for their intellectual, social and physical development.

 Associated Students, Inc. (ASI) is a nonprofit association organized under the university umbrella—run for students, by students.
 The mission of ASI is to improve the quality of campus life for students while enhancing their educational experience.
 Students automatically become members of ASI when they pay their mandatory student fees at the time of registration.
-Services provided by ASI to the CSULB community include the University Student Union, the Isabel Patterson Child Development Center, the Recycling Center and the Student Recreation & Wellness Center.
+Services provided by ASI to the CSULB community include the University Student Union, the Isabel Patterson Child Development Center, and the Student Recreation & Wellness Center.
 ASI also funds various scholarships, major and minor campus events and programs, and supports a robust student-run media division which includes a weekly newspaper, TV station and state-of-the-art radio station.

 ASI has a rich history of strong student leaders and executive officers who have been at the forefront of many university milestones.
 From the building of the University Student Union and Student Recreation & Wellness Center, to advocating for the 24-hour opening of the University Library during finals and the development of the first Disabled Student Services center on campus, ASI has been proud to be an important part of CSULB’s history.